-This Election 2018 Fresno County Voter Guide will help you cut through the rhetoric, election propaganda and biased media coverage of the campaigns.
-This guide ranks every aspect of a candidate’s record according to experience, integrity and commitment to community.
+This Election 2020 Fresno County voter guide will help you cut through the rhetoric, election propaganda and biased media coverage of the campaigns.
+This guide ranks every aspect of a candidate’s record according to experience, integrity, and commitment to community.

 Here you’ll find recommendations for:

 - Superior Court Judges

 - Assembly Men

 Don’t forget to subscribe to the Huey Report for updates on critical issues, trends and policies affecting our freedoms and are impacting our economy, legislation, culture and election results.

 Ratings: Every candidate is considered after thorough research; we also have a questionnaire for candidates to complete.
 Here is our rating system:

 - : The best candidate.
 Our strongest endorsement.

 - : Acceptable.